 Can I use my old lenses with a mirrorless SLR camera?

 The most likely answer is “yes.
 However, this requires an appropriate “adapter”.
-Some camera manufacturers offer optional adapters for lenses not made by them (e.g. Fujifilm, Panasonic has a Leica M adapter), while others only offer adapters for their own lenses (e.g. Canon, Nikon, Sony).
+Some camera manufacturers offer optional adapters for lenses not made by them (e.g. Fujifilm, and Panasonic has a Leica M adapter), while others only offer adapters for their own lenses (e.g. Canon, Nikon, Sony).

 Can I use my old lenses with a new camera?